LeslieMathsPro/More_Fun_with_Snake/README.md

 # My work for the Capstone project

-1. Fix a little logic bug of the example, when i was playing the example, i found the little snack could turn opposite if the player turn left left or right right very quickly, which could make the snack too flexible.
+1. Fix a petit logic bug of the example, when i was playing the example, i found the little snack could turn opposite if the player turn left left or right right very quickly, which could make the snack too flexible.

 <<img src="logic_bug.gif"/>